kinderp/teaster/README.md

 # Run and test the system

-:warning: teaster is just a POC and it is in the early stage of his hard life.
+:warning: teaster is just a POC and it is in the early stage of its hard life.
 Does not exist any validation for the input requests yet and unit tests cover just a little part of the entire codebase.
 So what teaster does well untill now is: it crashes :boom: and make you feel frustated :)

 ## Create a couple

 See all the steps below

-### Run input interface
+### Run a input interface

 ```
 (teaster) ➜  teaster git:(master) ✗ python main.py